pixel-foundry/keychain/README.md

-# Swift Package Repository Template

-This is a project template for Swift packages.

-* Sensible `.gitignore`
-* `.swiftlint.yml` for linting
-* `.editorconfig` enforcing tabs with a size of 2.
+# Keychain dependency

+Vends a [dependency](https://github.com/pointfreeco/swift-dependencies) for accessing the keychain